sgarbesi/node-survey/README.md

 # node-survey

-This is a basic survey Node.js survey example using the Express 4 framework.
+This is a basic Node.js survey example using the Express framework.

 ---

 ## Prerequisites

+- MySQL
 - Node.js >=0.10.0

 ---